Teff: Description

-Teff originated in the Horn of Africa, corresponding to what is today modern day Ethiopia and Eritrea, where it is one of the most important cereals.
-It is grown for its edible seeds and also for its straw to feed the cattle.
-The seeds are very small, about a millimeter in length, and a thousand grains weigh approximately 0.3 grams.
-They can have a color from a white to a deep reddish brown.
-Teff is similar to millet and quinoa in cooking, but the seed is much smaller and cooks faster, thus using less fuel.

-Distribution
+Distribution and habitat

-Teff is mainly cultivated in Ethiopia and Eritrea, where it originates.
-It is one of the most important staple crops in these two countries, where it is used to make injera or Tayta.
+Teff originated in the Ethiopian Highlands.
+It is mainly cultivated in Ethiopia and Eritrea.
+It is one of the most important staple crops in these two countries, where it is used to make injera.
 In 2016, Ethiopia grew more than 90 percent of the world's teff.
-It is now also marginally cultivated in India, Australia, Germany, the Netherlands, Spain, and the US, particularly in Idaho, California, Texas, and Nevada.
+It is marginally cultivated in India, Australia, Germany, the Netherlands, Spain, and the US, particularly in Idaho, California, Texas, and Nevada.
 Because of its very small seeds, a handful is enough to sow a large area.
-This property makes teff particularly suited to a seminomadic lifestyle.
+This makes teff particularly suited to a seminomadic lifestyle.